 What You Need To Know When Buying A MIG Welder

-MIG welding is very easy to learn and a MIG welder is a must-have in auto restoration or any type of metal fab, which is probably why you're considering purchasing a MIG.
-If you're not sure what exactly you need, we're going to help you select the right machine for your job while looking at the MIG 135, MIG 175 and MIG 250.
-If you're looking for a Multiprocess machine that will allow you to not only MIG weld, but also give you the option of Stick and TIG welding, those units are also available at Eastwood.
+When somebody is looking to do their own auto body work, MIG welders are one of the first tools they should look at owning.
+MIG welding is very easy to learn and a MIG welder is a must-have for auto restoration or any type of metal fab, which is probably why you're considering purchasing a MIG.
+If you're not sure what exactly you need, we're going to help you select the right machine for your job.
+Our MIG welders buying guide primarily looks at the MIG 90, MIG 140, MIG 180 and MIG 250, which are designed specifically for this type of welding.
+If you're looking for a multi-process machine that will allow you to not only MIG weld, but also give you the option of stick and TIG welding, those units are also available at Eastwood.

 To get $10 OFF your order!